alihaiderismail/Money-and-Banking-Theory-Notes/readme.md

 5. Clone this repo
 	1. Navigate to the directory that you will want to store the folder containing these notes (i.e. in Windows Explorer or Finder)
 	2. Right click and select
-		* *Windows*: Git Bash Here.
+		1. *Windows*: Git Bash Here.
 This will open up a black terminal program allowing you to access the "Git" command.
-		* *Mac*: Open Terminal to this folder
+		2. *Mac*: Open Terminal to this folder (*Note:* you have to right click the folder itself in Finder, then click New Terminal At Folder.
+If your version of MacOS is a bit older, the option may be in the Services submenu after right clicking)
 	3. Run `git clone https://github.com/alihaiderismail/Money-and-Banking-Theory-Notes.git` on the command line
-		* *If following the recommended installation*: You can type in your Github username and password, and two-factor authentication if you set it up.
-		* *If not*: Type in your Github username and *personal access token* (see 3.3).
 6. [Download the LyX document processor](https://www.lyx.org/)
 7. [How to use Lyx](https://wiki.lyx.org/LyX/Tutorials)
-	+ You should navigate to Tools->Preferences->Identity and put in your name and email
+	1. You should navigate to Tools->Preferences->Identity and put in your name and email
 8. [Set up Lyx to use Git](https://www.lyx.org/HowToUseGIT)
-	+ This essentially boils down to using the File->Version Control menu in LyX which makes interacting with Git very easy.
+	1. This essentially boils down to using the File->Version Control menu in LyX which makes interacting with Git very easy.

 ## Workflow